 This is another review that talks about the same issue of the right-sided earbud, and there are a few more reviews that had this same complaint.

-Your script in the video may be based on showing off all the prevalent faults in the old model and showing an improvement in a newer model, and you will get your users on your side again.
+Your script in the video may be based on showing off all the prevalent faults in the old model and an improvement in a newer model, and you will get your users on your side again.

 Therefore you need to ensure that you address their potential fears about the product, even before they mention it, and when they can no longer think of any concern, they are inclined to purchase.

-Customer surveys are usually helpful in judging your product’s position, and it is a pointer at what you should improve or what new product you should make.
+Customer surveys are usually helpful in judging your product’s position, which is a pointer to what you should improve or what new product you should make.

-When you conduct surveys, ask specific questions, they are probably busy and need to get other things done, but have decided to spare two to three minutes to give you feedback.
+When you conduct surveys, ask specific questions, they are probably busy and need to get other things done but have decided to spare two to three minutes to give you feedback.
 Hence, be direct.

 - “Thank you for choosing our product.
 What particular features made you prefer this product?”